Skip to main content Skip to footer site map

 • Licensed practical nurses (LPNs)

-The FLSA provides an exemption from both minimum wage and overtime pay for employees who meet three tests: a salary level test, a salary basis test, and a job duties test.
-To be exempt from FLSA provisions, an employee must earn a minimum base salary as provided in the regulations, and must also be paid on a salary basis, the same amount each week, regardless of quantity or quality or work.
+The FLSA permits an exemption from minimum wage and overtime pay for employees who meet three tests: a salary level test, a salary basis test, and a job duties test.
+Generally, to be exempt from FLSA provisions, an employee must earn a minimum base salary as provided in the regulations and be paid, on a salary basis, the same amount each week, regardless of quantity or quality of work.

-Employees must also meet the DOL's job duties test to be classified as exempt from the overtime and minimum wage provisions of the FLSA.
+Employees must also meet one or more of the DOL's job duties test to be classified as exempt from the overtime and minimum wage provisions of the FLSA.
 Exempt employees tend to work in roles that require little direct supervision and require special skill or knowledge.
 They may supervise other employees.
 Exempt employees also typically have the authority to make suggestions or recommendations about their work, although a higher level of management might make a final decision.
+Keep in mind that some jurisdictions have additional rules regarding who qualifies as exempt vs. nonexempt (for instance, with regards to salary thresholds).

 • Business executives